ploomber/sql/docs/visualizing-your-sql-queries/types-of-visualizations.md

 plt.show()
 ```

-The second in the above code cell is really all we need to create a baseline bar plot.
-The remaining lines are supplemental elements that labels and customizes the y-axis, x-axis, size, and title of the plot.
+The second line in the above code cell, `plt.bar(data=jobs_df, x="job", height="count")`, is really all we need to create a baseline bar plot.
+The remaining statements are supplemental elements that labels and customizes the y-axis, x-axis, size, and title of the plot.

-We can easily see that "management" and "blue-collar" jobs are the most prominent job category in this data set.
+We can easily see that `management` and `blue-collar` jobs are the most prominent job category in this data set.
 Box plots are a great option when you need to visualize distributions of groups in a categorical variable.

 ## Scatter Plot